 - Mobile client for access to project management data for project managers, stakeholders, and team members.

-The integration of social media with project management and the corporate enterprise as a whole intrigues me at this point because of the potential for improving team communications within a project management structure.Though I am going to have to get out of the home security/federal government sector before I see anything like that in practice if at all.
+The integration of enterprise social tools with project management solutions as a whole still intrigues me at this point because of the potential for improving team communications within a project management structure.Though I am going to have to get out of the home security/federal government sector before I see anything like that in practice if at all.